joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

-# Chapter 0:  Zipfian Tools and Workflow
+# Chapter 0:  Galvanize Tools and Workflow

 ### This is an introduction to the tools and workflow we use during the course.
 Please note, there are no assignments you need to hand in for this chapter.

 # Tools and Workflow

-Having a structured and effective workflow is foundational to your success at Zipfian and as a data scientist in the wild.
+Having a structured and effective workflow is foundational to your success at Galvanize and as a data scientist in the wild.
 This document will cover the core best practices that you will use over the next 12 weeks.

 #### A Note on Individual Style

-**While you are pairing here at Zipfian, please follow the tools and workflow as they are presented here.
-Consider it the Zipfian Way.**
+**While you are pairing here at Galvanize, please follow the tools and workflow as they are presented here.
+Consider it the Galvanize Way.**

 When you're working solo, go ahead and do whatever you'd like.
-Note however that it'll be easier to get help from the instructors if you're following the Zipfian Way.
+Note however that it'll be easier to get help from the instructors if you're following the Galvanize Way.

 ## Overview

 1. [Toolchain](#toolchain): know the tools, use the tools, love the tools
   * iTerm2
-  * Sublime Text or Atom (IDEs)
+  * Atom (IDEs)
   * iPython
 1. [Keyboard Shortcuts](#keyboard-shortcuts)
   * Don't use the mouse!